 Baltimore City’s Response to the Opioid Epidemic

 The Baltimore City Health Department is committed to preventing overdose deaths in Baltimore City.
-In 2021, Baltimore City saw 1079 drug and alcohol-related intoxication deaths, 973 of which were Fentanyl related.
-This is nearly triple the number of people who died of homicide during that same year.
+In 2023, Baltimore City saw 1043 drug and alcohol-related deaths, 921 of which were Fentanyl related.
+(Data sourced from the Maryland Department of Health Overdose Data Portal, which was last updated in August 2024.
+Counts for 2022-2024 are preliminary and are subject to change as OCME death investigations are finalized.)
 For more information, please visit the link here.

 Baltimore’s aggressive five-pronged strategy for responding to the opioid epidemic has been recognized nationally.
 When building and implementing our response, the Baltimore City Health Department has prioritized bringing community members to the table, as a community in crisis requires a community solution.